 - Data Visualisation – Research Project Experiences & Tools, Guest Lecture, Executive MBA at the J.E.
 Cairnes School of Business & Economics (Data Analytics module), NUI Galway, March 2018

 - Introduction to Data Visualisation, guest lecture, 3rd Year, BBS (Business Information Systems), GMIT, March, 2018

 - Interactive Data Visualisation for Digital Health – guest lecture for MSc Digital Health (Executive Education), Cork University Business School, UCC, February 2018

-- Interactive Data Visualisation, guest lecture on the MSc Environmental Health (Scientific Communication module), Geography / Ryan Institute, NUI Galway, February, 2018
+- Interactive Data Visualisation, guest lecture on the MSc Environmental Leadership (Communicating Science and Research module), Geography / Ryan Institute, NUI Galway, February, 2018

 - Data Visualisation & Management – Experiences & Lessons, Invited Presentation, BuSK research project partners, May, 2017, NUI Galway, Ireland.